-LIZZI WOLF is a writer and instructor of literature for children, born in Detroit, Michigan, and recently relocated to Jupiter, Florida.
+LIZZI WOLF is a writer and college instructor, born in Detroit, Michigan, and currently living in Tucson, Arizona.
 More about Lizzi.

-STAGED READINGS: Lizzi’s stage play, The Strawberry & the Kaiser, was performed in staged readings in Ann Arbor, Michigan and Paris, France.
+- Lizzi’s dramatic stage play, The Strawberry & the Kaiser, was performed in staged readings in Ann Arbor, Michigan and Paris, France.

-AWP CONFERENCE PRESENTATION: Lizzi read an excerpt from her novella as part of an off-site event at the 2014 AWP Conference in Seattle.
+- Lizzi read an excerpt from Charcot as part of an off-site event at the 2014 AWP Conference in Seattle.